curry-language/curry-info-system/specifications/ServerProtocol.md

 ### Example

-* RequestTypeclassInformation json 1 base 3.2.0 Prelude Eq methods  - Returns the list of methods of the typeclass 'Eq' using json as output format.
-The information is generated on the spot, if it is missing.
+* `RequestTypeclassInformation json 1 base 3.2.0 Prelude Eq methods`

+  Returns the list of methods of the typeclass `Eq` using json as output format.
+  The information is generated if it is missing.

 ## RequestOperationInformation *outform* *force* *pkg* *vsn* *mod* *op* *[reqs]*